-Example 2 - Assurance was provided on the general purpose water accounting report for [ABC Water Report Entity for the year ended 30 June 20X0 by another assurance practitioner who expressed an unmodified opinion on that report on 30 September 20X0.
+Example 2 - The general purpose water accounting report for [ABC Water Report Entity] for the year ended 30 June 20X0 was assured by another assurance practitioner who expressed an unmodified opinion on that report on 30 September 20X0.

-Example 3 - the general purpose water accounting report for [ABC Water Report Entity] has been prepared solely for use by XYZ.
+Example 3 - The general purpose water accounting report for [ABC Water Report Entity] has been prepared solely for use by XYZ.
 Accordingly, this assurance report is prepared solely for use by XYZ and its distribution is restricted to XYZ.

-39 The assurance practitioner's report needs to be signed in the name of the assurance practitioner's company, firm or practice, or the personal name of the assurance practitioner, or both, as appropriate.
+The assurance practitioner's report needs to be signed in the name of the assurance practitioner's firm, or the personal name of the assurance practitioner, or both, as appropriate.
 The date of the assurance practitioner's report is the date the assurance practitioner signs the report.

-- Reasonable assurance engagement. - The general purpose water accounting report is prepared in accordance with AWAS 1. - Assurance is not provided on the contextual statement. - Modified opinion: - Qualified opinion.
+- Reasonable assurance engagement. . - The general purpose water accounting report is prepared in accordance with AWAS 1. - Modified opinion: - Qualified opinion.
 0 - Material misstatement in the general purpose water accounting report.
-0
+0 - The contextual statement is not subject to assurance.